Research

 Keywords

-• ・Information processing with nonlinear dynamics: soft computing, unconventional computing, analog computing
+• Information processing with nonlinear dynamics: soft computing, analog computing

-• ・Combinatorial optimization: Boolean satisfiability problem, Ising problem, metaheuristics, simulated annealing
+• Combinatorial optimization: Boolean satisfiability problem, Ising problem, simulated annealing

-• ・Probability modeling and numerical methods: Boltzmann machine, Markov chain Monte Carlo, the herding algorithm, quasi-Monte Carlo method, statistical causal analysis
+• Probability modeling and numerical methods: Boltzmann machine, Markov chain Monte Carlo, the herding algorithm, quasi-Monte Carlo method